encode/.github/CODE_OF_CONDUCT.md

 We take Code of Conduct violations seriously, and will act to ensure our spaces are welcoming, inclusive, and professional environments to communicate in.

-If you would like to raise a code of conduct report, the you may do so privately by email to tom@tomchristie.com
+If you need to raise a Code of Conduct report, the you may do so privately by email to tom@tomchristie.com.

 Reports will be treated confidentially.